10 Interesting Facts About The Indian Mangoes: Easy Mango Recipes

 Interactive games and quiz programs are also held to educate persons visiting the festival and the many ways in which this delicious fruit can be consumed.

-# Mango contains valuable nutrients, such as Carbohydrates, Proteins.
+- Mango contains valuable nutrients, such as Carbohydrates and Proteins.
 It is rich in Vitamin A and C and other Vitamins, Iron and other essential minerals, fiber etc.

-# Ripe mangoes can be eaten as it is as a dessert.
+- Ripe mangoes can be eaten as it is, and as a dessert.
 It can be used to create wonderful dessert recipes, Jams, Jellies, Squash or Mango drinks.

 1. One or two ripe mangoes;